secretorigin/universal-password-based-authentication-server/README.md

 - new_users: Table for new not confirmed users
 - users: Table for users with their login data
 - tokens: Table for access tokens
-- temporary_passwords: Table for temporary passwords
+- verification_codes: Table for verification codes and purposes for them

 <a name="security">
 <h2>Security</h2>

 - PBKDF2 + SHA256 password encryption for saving in the database
 - JWT tokens for giving access to the resource
-- Temporary passwords to confirm special actions
+- Verification codes to confirm special actions

 <a name="how_to_use">
 <h2>How to use?</h2>